dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 Like regular workflows, a checker workflow can describe an example input from an input parameter file.
-The checker workflow can either use the input parameter file for the original entry, or it can define its own.
+The checker workflow can either use the input parameter file for the parent entry, or it can define its own.
-The second case is useful when the validation tool/workflow has some extra parameters not required by the original entry, such as an expected md5sum or an output file to compare against.
+The second case is useful when the validation tool/workflow has some extra parameters not required by the parent entry, such as an expected md5sum or an output file to compare against.

 For our example the second case is used.
-The original tool has the input parameter file
+The parent tool has the input parameter file
 `md5sum-input-cwl.json <https://github.com/dockstore-testing/md5sum-checker/blob/master/md5sum/md5sum-input-cwl.json>`__.
-This is the file that runs a particular example with the original tool.
+This is the file that runs a particular example with the parent entry.

 ::